The Chord Poly is a wireless-capable ROON-ready streaming add-on module for the company’s compact portable DAC/Amp, the Mojo. It is priced at £499.00.

-When it first came out in beta mode in 2018, I had sneak-peek of that version.
+When it first came out in beta mode in 2018, I had a sneak peek of that version.
 Back then it was a lot more limited so I am very impressed by how much development has gone into the firmware upgrades of the Poly and the feature set to go along with those upgrades in Gofigure.

 Gofigure uses the Poly’s BT protocol to connect to smartphones which, in turn, renders that pin connection moot.
 Once connected it will look for a Poly device’s BT signal which is always on when fired up and unpaired.

 Once it spies your Poly you can begin by giving it a useful name and then pairing it to the network of choice.
 Simply tap in your network’s password name, wait for a second or two, and then the app will confirm a successful connection.

 You can opt to register your device and also enable ROON Ready before you hit the finish button and go to the main ‘home screen’ of the app.

 This is a fairly useful starting point with quick updates on the battery status and menu options to get into settings, user profiles, and the help menu.
 Still, I can’t help but feel there is some more work to be done here.

 For example, we can see what the Wireless network connection is but the Gofigure BT icon is passive and has no features.
 Since I am also connected to a BT smartphone I would love to be able to switch to the BT pairing status and make sure I am still connected to my source.

 Some other quickfire examples include the lack of privacy for passwords (no asterisk cover for TIDAL or Qobuz), and the use of the word General settings when in reality it is just product and WiFi address info that could be minor tweaks that might improve the user experience.